LindstromKyle/Flatiron-Capstone/README.md

 ![](./Images/image3.png)

-> *Figure 1: Here, boxes have been drawn around the two instances of ‘Peace’ I’m holding up, and the label has been assigned to each.*
+> *Figure 1: Here, boxes have been drawn around the two instances of ‘Thumbs Down’ I’m holding up, and the label has been assigned to each.*

 Next, I again used OpenCV to collect 240 unique 30-frame videos of myself performing ASL gestures.
 These videos are split into 4 categories: ‘Hello’, ‘Nice to meet you’, ‘Thank you’, and ‘Goodbye’.
 However, the classification task this time is different— instead of identifying and boxing an object in a single image, the gesture needs to be tracked through all 30 frames in order to make a detection.
 For this task, I used a python library called MediaPipe, which marks ‘keypoints’ in each image to track your face, arms, and hands.
 These same keypoints are given coordinates in each of the 30 frames in a sequence, and thus the positioning and movement of your body can be followed.
 An example of this process is shown in *Figure 2*: